jaimer00/phone-catalog/README.md

 # Running the app

 To run the app, you must initiate 2 consoles in the phone-catalog folder.

 In one of them run:
-npm run server
+npm run server.

 In the other one run:
 npm start

 With the first command, the REST API will start running, and with the second the React App is started and a tab